An evaluation checklist in EHR

 Compliance with healthcare regulations

-Patient care and self-management
+Patient engagement and self-management

 Patient care and self-management have never been more critical as the healthcare industry moves to a value-based care model.
 With the right EHR system, increased access to medical records can improve patient involvement, patient safety, and transparency.